 What is Content Gating?

 Content gating is when a website uses a form to capture user information in exchange for valuable content.
-The intention here is to gather data and convert anonymous visitors into identifiable prospects, or in terms of sport, future, or more engaged fans.
+The intention here is to gather data and convert anonymous visitors into identifiable prospects, or in terms of sport, generate future, or more engaged fans.

 Content can also be gated behind a paywall where fans register and pay a monthly or yearly subscription to view it.